The Chambolle--Pock method converges weakly with $\theta>1/2$ and $\tau \sigma \|L\|^2<4/(1+2\theta)$: The Chambolle--Pock method

 The Chambolle--Pock method searches for such KKT points by iterating

 where each function's proximal operators, the linear operator \(L\) and its adjoint \(L^*\) are evaluated once each in every iteration.

 This algorithm is guaranteed to converge to a solution whenever \(\theta=1\) and the positive step size parameters \(\tau \) and \(\sigma \) satisfy \(\tau \sigma \norm{L}^2 <1\) as shown in the original work \cite[Theorem~1]{chambolleFirstOrderPrimalDualAlgorithm2011}, where \(\norm{L}\) is the operator norm.
 It was soon thereafter realized in \cite{he2012convergence} that for $\theta=1$, the algorithm is an instance of the preconditioned proximal point method, applied to a specific maximally monotone inclusion problem, with a {\emph{strongly positive}} and {\emph{symmetric}} preconditioner.
 Strong positivity of the preconditioner is lost for $\theta=1$ whenever \(\tau\sigma\norm{L}^2 \geq 1\), disabling analysis via the standard preconditioned proximal point method.
-In \cite{condat2013primaldual}, sequence convergence with $\tau\sigma\|L\|^2\leq 1$ is established using a modified proximal point analysis and in \cite{liImprovedConditionsPrimaldual2022}, convergence to a solution is established for the wider range \(\tau\sigma\norm{L}^2<4/3\).
+In \cite{condat2013primaldual}, sequence convergence with $\tau\sigma\|L\|^2\leq 1$ is established using a modified proximal point analysis and in \cite{maUnderstandingConvergencePreconditioned2023a,yanImprovedConditionsPrimalDual2024}, convergence to a solution is established for the wider range \(\tau\sigma\norm{L}^2<4/3\).
 All these results are in finite-dimensional settings and assume $\theta=1$.
+A modification of the Chambolle--Pock method, which relies on symmetric preconditioning and permits larger values of \(\tau\sigma\|L\|^2\), was presented in \cite{he2022generalized}.

 The symmetry of the proximal point preconditioner is lost whenever $\theta\neq 1$.
-Non-symmetric proximal point iterates are often augmented with different types of correction steps such as projection or momentum correction as in \cite{he2012convergence,latafat2017asymmetric,Morin2021Nonlinear,Giselsson2021Nonlinear} to form convergent algorithms.
+Non-symmetric proximal point iterates are often augmented with different types of correction steps such as projection or momentum correction as in \cite{he2012convergence,latafat2017asymmetric,morinNonlinearForwardBackwardSplitting2023,Giselsson2021Nonlinear} to form convergent algorithms.
 To the best of our knowledge, no convergence results exist for the pure Chambolle--Pock method, without additional correction, when $\theta\neq 1$.

 The contribution of this paper lies in establishing, in infinite dimensional Hilbert spaces, ergodic \(\mathcal{O}\p{1/n}\) primal--dual gap convergence whenever \(\theta\geq 1/2\),